NellielProject/Nelliel/documentation/plugins/PLUGIN-HOOKS.md

 Documentation for the official hooks currently in Nelliel.

 ## Arguments and Returnables
 All hooks will provide one or more arguments when called.
 The first argument will always be the returnable; the returnable may contain data or it may be an unused placeholder with the value of `null`.
 If a function or method returns a value, it must be the same type as the returnable otherwise it will be ignored.
+Return values are not mandatory; if nothing is returned from a function or method, the original returnable value will be used.

 ## Hook List
 ### nel-inb4-central-dispatch